Integrating the Expected Future in Load Forecasts with Contextually Enhanced Transformer Models: Methods

-In our analysis, we benchmark our contextually enhanced transformer models against the current state-of-the-art (SOTA) models in long-range time-series forecasting.
-Within the family of transformer-based models, we incorporate adaptations of the Spacetimeformer \cite{grigsbyLongRangeTransformersDynamic2022}, Crossformer \cite{zhangCrossformerTransformerUtilizing2022}, and evaluate the unique embedding strategies used by iTransformer \cite{liuITransformerInvertedTransformers2023}.
+\textbf{Publicly Available Models} In our analysis, we benchmark our contextually enhanced transformer models against the current state-of-the-art (SOTA) models in long-range time-series forecasting.
+Within the family of transformer-based models, we incorporate adaptations of the Spacetimeformer \cite{grigsbyLongRangeTransformersDynamic2022}, Crossformer \cite{zhangCrossformerTransformerUtilizing2022}, and evaluate the unique embedding strategies used by iTransformer \cite{liuITransformerInvertedTransformers2023}, and the patching strategy applied in PatchTST \cite{nieTimeSeriesWorth2022}.
 Additionally, from the recent advancements in multi-step linear models, we include DLinear \cite{zengAreTransformersEffective2022} and TiDE, a dense residual model noted for its effectiveness in long-term forecasting \cite{dasLongtermForecastingTiDE2023}.
 We also assess the performance of more traditional time-series forecasting techniques, such as the bidirectional LSTM -- which integrates future covariates effectively \cite{siami-naminiPerformanceLSTMBiLSTM2019} -- to provide a comprehensive comparison.
-Additionally, we extend our comparison to include popular gradient boosting frameworks such as CatBoost \cite{prokhorenkovaCatBoostUnbiasedBoosting2018} and XGBoost \cite{chenXGBoostScalableTree2016}, which are well-regarded for their robustness and efficiency in various predictive modeling challenges.
+Additionally, we extend our comparison to include popular gradient boosting framework CatBoost \cite{prokhorenkovaCatBoostUnbiasedBoosting2018}, which are well-regarded for their robustness and efficiency in various predictive modeling challenges.

 \textbf{Parametric Linear Regression (EUB)} We used the SBB proprietary forecasting model, known as EUB, as the baseline for our predictions.
 This parametric linear regression model integrates multiple data sources, including weather forecasts, gross-ton kilometers, temperature predictions, as well as national and international workdays and holidays, coupled with historical data.
 The development of the EUB model benefits from the deep expertise of SBB traders in forecasting, incorporating their insights into the dynamics of load variations influenced by regional, national and international public holidays in Switzerland and neighbouring countries.
 Based on the observation that load patterns from Tuesdays to Thursdays are generally similar, while Mondays, Fridays, Saturdays, and Sundays exhibit distinct characteristics \cite{boschPrognosenLeistungsbedarfsVolatiler2017}, EUB uses data from several preceding similar days to establish day-ahead forecasts.
 Due to proprietary constraints, we are unable to publish the detailed workings of the model and its complete data sources.